pskyechology/DiscordNotifications/README.md

  * article_protected: action for when an article is protected
  * article_saved: action for when an article is edited (supports experimental)
  * file_uploaded: action for when a file is uploaded
- * flow: action for when a change to a flow topic is executed
  * import_complete: action for when an article is successfully imported
  * new_user_account: action for when a new user account is created (supports experimental)
  * user_blocked: action for when a user is blocked (supports experimental)